Alki Point, Seattle: Holdouts and historic buildings

 Bungalows are nestled between condominiums along Harbor Avenue.
 These historic homes, such as the Hanson-Olsen Home, originally built in the 1860s, provide a glimpse into the Arts and Crafts movement which flourished in the cities of the American West in the late nineteenth and early twentieth centuries.
 Many of these bungalows are today in poor condition, and residents have been increasingly forced to renovate or move them to another destination, or risk demolition.

+The row of condominiums facing Alki Beach is interrupted by a pair of holdout beach homes.
+These houses have been heavily decorated with flowers since 1989, and are registered as a wildlife habitat by the National Wildlife Federation.

 Parks

-Hamilton Viewpoint Park, founded in 1954, provides a picturesque view of Elliott Bay.
+Hamilton Viewpoint Park, founded in 1954, provides a view of Elliott Bay.
 This park is located above Alki Beach on California Avenue SW.
 There are benches and lawn suitable for picnics and resting.
-Within the Alki neighborhood is Schmitz Park, the only old-growth forest in Seattle.
+Within the Alki neighborhood is Schmitz Park, one of the only old-growth forest in Seattle.
 Other parks in the Alki neighborhood: Me-Kwa-Mooks, Constellation Park and Marine Reserve, Whale Tail Park, Alki Playground, Bar-S Baseball Field.
 Alki Beach is also a city park.